landaire/landaire.github.io/content/2025-10-31-a-file-format-uncracked-for-20-years.md

 template = "toc_page.html"
 toc = true
 date = "2025-10-30"
+draft = true

 [extra]
 image = "/img/splinter-cell/banner.png"
 image_width = 360
 image_height = 240
 hidden = true
-draft = true
 +++

-[Splinter Cell (2002)](<https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_(video_game)>) was one of the first games I had on the original Xbox and to this day remains one of my favorite games of all time.
-It was developed by Ubisoft using Unreal Engine 2 which was licensed from a small indie dev called Epic Games, who continues today to use and license its game engine technology for contemporary indie games such as _Fortnite_ and _Halo: Campaign Evolved_.
+[Splinter Cell (2002)](<https://en.wikipedia.org/wiki/Tom_Clancy%27s_Splinter_Cell_(video_game)>) was one of the first games I had on the original Xbox and still remains one of my favorite games of all time.
+The game was developed by Ubisoft using Unreal Engine 2 -- licensed from a small indie dev called Epic Games who continues to use and license its game engine technology for contemporary indie games such as _Fortnite_ and _Halo: Campaign Evolved_.

-Video games were how I got into programming/hacking and I still enjoy data mining and exploring cut content from the games play.
-Recently I randomly decided to look online for cut content from Splinter Cell, I was kind of surprised that there isn't really much information on the topic aside from [a review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the Xbox version.
+Video games were how I got into programming/hacking and I still enjoy data mining and exploring cut content from the few games play I play nowadays.
+Recently I randomly decided to look online for cut content from Splinter Cell and I was kind of surprised on the lack of datamined info.
+There isn't really much information on the topic aside from [an OG Xbox review copy](<https://hiddenpalace.org/Tom_Clancy%27s_Splinter_Cell_(Sep_13,_2002_prototype)>) of the game which contained two levels cut from the retail Xbox version.

 Naturally, I decided to _legally backup my personal disc copy of the game_ and got to digging into the files.